A Course for Collaborative Ecologists

 Note on Course Materials

-While we are excited to offer this short course for the first time at ESA 2024, we’ve chosen to assemble these materials as a living website so that we can revisit and improve the materials over time.
+This short course is being offered for the second time at ESA 2025, and we’ve chosen to assemble these materials as a living website so that we can revisit and improve the materials over time.
 So, we recommend that you save the link to this site so that you can have easy access to these materials now and as they are refined going forward.

 If you are a GitHub aficionado, we have deployed this website via GitHub Pages so you could also “star” the website’s repository.
 Simply click the GitHub octocat logo on the right side of the navbar (at the top of the screen) to be redirected to the GitHub repository underpinning this website.